The ISO 27001 Implementation Phase Key Steps

 Change Management Procedure | Annex A 8.32 |

-Some of the documents can be combined, some might be both policy and procedure (that’s quite possible), some might be a policy and others a procedure.
+Some documents can be combined, while others may be both policy and procedure (this is quite possible), and some may be a policy, while others are procedures.
 There is room for interpretation here, but how you apply it is for you to defend in your audit.

 For example, if you combine the Incident Response Procedure with the Collection of Evidence Procedure (if it feels a natural fit), then you can tick off both at the same time.